 What pet insurance covers

 Benefits are the specific types of vet care for which you are insured and will be reimbursed.
-Comprehensive plans help pay for the vast majority of ailments and injuries, and may extend to certain types of preventive care such as vaccinations.
+Comprehensive insurance policies help pay for the vast majority of ailments and injuries, and may extend to certain types of preventive care such as vaccinations.
 It all depends on what’s listed in your policy.
-To gain that essential peace of mind, a good plan covers at least the following:
+To gain that essential peace of mind, a good insurance policy covers at least the following:

 - Chronic conditions such as cancer and diabetes